disnamic/DeconZ-Crestron/README.md

 No signal routing between modules is required — a static broker distributes gateway data to every device module automatically.

+This is a full refactor from pure SIMPL+ (not publicly available) to SIMPL+ wrappers and SIMPL# modules.
 ---

 ## Architecture